 The Oil Paint filter doesn't work in Photoshop CC

-Is the Oil Paint filter grayed out? (to check, open an RGB photo in Photoshop CC and select Filter > Stylize > Oil Paint )
+Is Photoshop's Oil Paint filter grayed out when you open an RGB photo and select Filter > Stylize > Oil Paint ?

 - Oil Paint